-(a) (b) Fig. 1.
+Fig. 1.
 3D targets for evaluating capacitive readers. (a) Sample gold finger target, and (b) 2D impression of the gold finger in (a) captured using a PIV certified 500 ppi single-finger capacitive reader.

 The embedded fingerprint readers in most smartphones, including those from major vendors, e.g., [5], [6], and [7], use capacitive sensing.
-Capacitive readers typically consist of a capacitive sensor array (e.g. silicon, flex), where each element of the array is a mini-sensor in itself that senses the capacitance difference between ridges and valleys [8].
-The sensor array acts as one plate of a parallel-plate capacitor, the electrically conductive dermal layer of the finger skin acts as the other plate, and the non-conductive epidermal layer acts as a dielectric.
-Most capacitive readers use active sensing, i.e., they apply a small voltage to the skin to induce an electric field between the finger and the sensor array.
-The induced electric field follows the pattern of the ridges in the dermal layer and the voltage difference with respect to reference voltage is used to sense the fingerprint.
-Capacitive readers typically have a small form factor, with the sensing area between $0.2-2 \text{ cm}^2$ , to keep the reader cost low.
+Capacitive readers typically consist of a silicon wafer, where each element of the wafer is a minisensor in itself that senses the capacitance difference between ridges and valleys [8].
+Typically, they have a small form factor, with the sensing area between 1-4 cm2, to keep the reader cost low.
 The small form factor coupled with low cost makes capacitive readers suitable for embedding in mobile devices including smartphones, laptops and tablets (see Fig. 2).
 In addition, capacitive readers have also been embedded in standalone terminals for access control.